+Pain in the hip, joint, lower back or bone is a very common sign/symptom/side-effect in different cancer types.
 Foods and supplements including Omega-3 fatty acids, Curcumin, Vitamin D3 and Glucosamine with Chondroitin may have the potential to reduce musculoskeletal pain including joint, hip, bone and lower back pain in cancer patients, especially in breast cancer.
 Larger clinical trials are to be done to confirm these findings.
 Avoid randomly taking these supplements without consulting your healthcare provider to avoid any undesired interactions with the ongoing cancer treatments.

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.